The Miller's Daughter (Once Upon a Time)

 "The Miller's Daughter" is the 16th episode of the second season of the American ABC fantasy drama television series Once Upon a Time, and the show's 38th episode overall.
 It aired on March 10, 2013.

 It was written by Jane Espenson and directed by Ralph Hemecker.

 This episode centers around Cora as she tries to kill Mr. Gold, while flashbacks show her past with Rumplestiltskin.

+Title card

+A spinning wheel stands in the Enchanted Forest.

 Plot

-Opening sequence

-A spinning wheel is featured in the forest.

 In the characters' past

 A young Cora (Rose McGowan) admonishes her father, a drunkard miller, and delivers flour to the palace in his stead.
 Princess Eva, a young woman, trips Cora, causing her to spill the flour.
 King Xavier (Joaquim de Almeida) refuses to pay for the flour and orders Cora to beg forgiveness on her knees.

 (This explains Cora's hereafter hatred for Snow White and her family, because Princess Eva is Snow White's future mother.)

 That night, Cora sneaks into a masked ball held for King Xavier's son Prince Henry (Zak Santiago).
 She criticizes the event as an opportunity for the king to sell his son to a wealthy bride, and is overheard by Henry himself.
 The prince invites her to dance, but they are interrupted by the king, who recognizes Cora.
 He tells her that he is superior to her, despite his kingdom's financial woes, and that she has nothing to offer him.
 Cora untruthfully boasts that she can turn straw to gold, but will deny the king this gift because of his insults.
 King Xavier presents her to the ball with her claim.
 Cora claims she needs time to prepare, so he has her locked in a tower full of straw to spin into gold by morning; she can marry Henry if she succeeds, but will be put to death if she fails.